Agence-DnD/PIMGento/README.md

 PIMGento is a Magento extension that allows you to import your catalog from Akeneo CSV files into Magento.

+You can discover PIMGento on the official website (https://www.pimgento.com/docs/v1.0/).

 ## Documentation

 PIMGento complete documentation is available [here](doc/summary.md).